async-rs/async.rs/source/blog/2019-08-16-announcing-async-std.html.md

 }
 ```

-Another interesting highlight is the [task][task-module] module, providing an interface that feels similar to the `thread` module from the standard library.
+Another interesting highlight is the [task][tasks-book] module, providing an interface that feels similar to the [`thread`][std-thread] module from the standard library.
 Running a concurrent task using `async-std` is as easy as spawning a thread:

 ```rust
 use async_std::task;